Lwillio/lwillio.github.io/_posts/2020-10-15-amsterdam-airbnb.md

 What to recommend when a client wants to invest in an AirBnB property in Amsterdam?

-_NB: This was completed as a project for a course taken in 2019_
+_NB: This was completed as a project for a course taken in 2019, and based in data.world; all files are as submitted for the project._